shield-wall/myprofile/README.md

 ## Getting Started

-  ["My Profile"](https://www.myprofile.pro/) is a project to goal of help people to create your professional website and CV!
+  ["My Profile"](https://www.myprofile.pro/) has a goal to help people to create your professional website and CV!

 ## Important